jsmithabq/ODrive/ruby/README.txt

 >> Maximum connections set to 1024
 >> Listening on 0.0.0.0:8080, CTRL+C to stop

-4. The primary reason for the shell script, as well as the rake targets, is to set the "include" paths, so that Ruby files can use 'require' directives that are free of path specs.
+The primary reason for the shell script, as well as the rake targets, is to set the "include" paths, so that Ruby files can use 'require' directives that are free of path specs.

-Stage 1
-  Build RESTful resources for virtually everything.
-Stage 2
-  Start a pairwise top-down and bottom-up design and development of end-user functionality, leveraging the RESTful resources as much as possible.
+User-management Database

-5. ODrive creates a user-management database in the following location:
+ODrive creates a user-management database in the following location:

   ./ruby/odrive/store/ODriveUserManagement.db